awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether your EC2 instance metadata version is configured with Instance Metadata Service Version 2 \(IMDSv2\)\.
 The control passes if `HttpTokens` is set to required for IMDSv2\.
 The control fails if `HttpTokens` is set to `optional`\.

 You use instance metadata to configure or manage the running instance\.
 The IMDS provides access to temporary, frequently rotated credentials\.
-These credentials remove the need to hard\-code or distribute sensitive credentials to instances manually or programmatically\.
+These credentials remove the need to hard code or distribute sensitive credentials to instances manually or programmatically\.
 The IMDS is attached locally to every EC2 instance\.
 It runs on a special "link local" IP address of 169\.254\.169\.254\.
 This IP address is only accessible by software that runs on the instance\.

 Version 2 of the IMDS adds new protections for the following types of vulnerabilities\.
 These vulnerabilities could be used to try to access the IMDS\.
 + Open website application firewalls